 Sometimes, however, you can’t always find what you are looking for secondhand.
 Or you might want to buy a special gift for a new baby.
 Therefore, I’ve rounded up some of my favourite places to shop for sustainable baby clothes, from brands that prioritise both people and the planet.

-If you are looking for sustainable and organic basics for your baby then Boody Baby* is a great place to look.
-Every item in their Eco Baby collection is made from organic bamboo, that’s spun into supersoft fibres.
-From sleeveless bodysuits, to baby vests, bibs, and t-shirts you’ll find a host of eco-friendly basics in white, pink, or blue.
+If you are looking for sustainable and organic basics for your baby then Boody Baby is a great place to look.
+Every item in its Eco Baby collection is made from organic bamboo, that’s spun into supersoft fibres.
+From sleeveless bodysuits to baby vests, bibs, and t-shirts you’ll find a host of eco-friendly basics in white, pink, or blue.

 All of Boody’s items are produced adhering to the highest standards for both the planet and its workers.
 For peace of mind, Boody Baby carries Oeko-Tex’s “Confidence in Textiles” label.
 This is an independent certification that shows that all of Boody’s sustainable baby clothes are free from both pesticides and harmful chemicals.

-Boody Baby* is priced from £5 upwards.
-Sign up to the Boody mailing list, and get 15% off your first order.
+Boody Baby is priced from £5 upwards.
+Sign up for the Boody mailing list, and get 15% off your first order.